-At Pacific Premier Bank, we're committed to providing each and every one of our clients with exceptional, personalized service.
+At Pacific Premier Bank, we're committed to providing each and every one of our clients with exceptional and personalized service.
 Part of that service includes vigorous, unrelenting, and robust cybersecurity protection.

 Cybersecurity threats are real, and they continue to grow and evolve in their complexity, creativity, and reach.
 In fact, theft of digital information has become the most commonly reported fraud, surpassing physical theft.
-According to Symantec's 2018 Internet Security Threat Report, there are now more than 8,700 software vulnerabilities disclosed each year and the number of organizations affected by targeted attacks increased by 10 percent in 2017.
+Symantec estimates there will be 200 billion connected devices worldwide in 2020, which is incredibly concerning given a study by the University of Maryland that finds cyberattacks occurring every 39 seconds.